thriveweb/sailing-paradise/content/boatTours/2018-08-31-birthday-parties.md

         music?

-        A. Most things are provided however you will need to byo towel.
-One of our friendly staff will let you know what is included when you make your initial enquiry.
+        A. Most things are provided however you will need to byo towel ad camera.
+One of our friendly staff can let you know what is included when you make your initial enquiry.

         Q. How do I book?